industrial-edge/iih-semantics-getting-started/docs/Installation.md

 In order to build this infrastructure we need to have installed the following connectors and apps:

-- SIMATIC S7+ Import Converter
+- SIMATIC S7+ Import Converter.
+-
   This apps allows importing tags from the project. ?
 - SIMATIC S7+ Connector
 - IIH Core